DSML-Seneca/tech-tutorials/README.md

 ### Check out our recent tutorials:

-How to host a website for free using Github Pages in 10 easy steps?
+How to host a website for free using Github Pages in 10 easy steps

+How to add a cutom domain to a wesbite hosted on Github Pages